DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 Last we have our "PlayerAttack" state.
 This one is a bit different.\
 Firstly, our attack is a fixed duration so a bool won't be the best choice.
 We should create a "Trigger" for this animation as we want it to fire once when we attack.
 Do just that and name it "pAttack".\
 Create a transition from "Any State" to "PlayerAttack" and give it the "pAttack" trigger as a condition.
 Give this transition all the same settings.\
 There is an extra bit here though.
 After our attack we don't want to just continually attack, we need to transition back to another state.
-We could setup some nice logic to figure out which one to go back to but for these purposes let's just make a transition from "PlayerAttack" to "PlayerIdle".\
+We could set up some nice logic to figure out which one to go back to but for these purposes let's just make a transition from "PlayerAttack" to "PlayerIdle".\
 Click on the transition and this time we don't want any conditions and do want "Has Exit Time" checked.
 This means that the animation will transition using this transition after a certain amount of time.
 We will also have to set up the little timeline like this :

 ![TransitionWithExitTime](Images/TransitionWithExitTime.JPG)